Blood Clotting Disorders Disseminated Intravascular Coagulation (DIC)

 Your doctor will diagnose DIC based on your medical history, a physical exam, and tests.
 Your doctor will also look for the cause of DIC, because it does not occur on its own.

-Your doctor may suggest additional tests or procedures to find out whether another condition is causing your symptoms.
+Your doctor may suggest other tests or procedures to find out whether a different condition is causing your symptoms.
 These tests may include:

-Treatment for DIC depends on its severity and symptoms.
+Treatment for DIC depends on your symptoms and how serious they are.
 The main goals of treatment for DIC are to control clotting and bleeding and to treat the underlying cause.
 DIC may go away once the underlying cause is treated.
+In the meantime, your doctor may use medicines or procedures to help stop the bleeding.

 Your doctor may use anticoagulants, also called blood thinners, to reduce blood clotting.
 You may be given them as a pill, as an injection, or through an IV.
 Possible side effects include bleeding, especially if you are taking other medicines that also thin your blood, such as aspirin.